-Now that you have auto insurance coverage, you’re guaranteed financial protection from any car-related damage you might incur on the road.
-However, car insurance doesn’t give you the license to act recklessly out there.
+If you have auto insurance coverage, you’re guaranteed financial protection from car and property damage and injuries you and a third party might incur on the road.
+However, car insurance doesn’t give you the license to drive recklessly.

-You can’t just apply for a claim after a car accident and expect to receive money in an instant.
-Your insurance provider will evaluate your accident thoroughly before deciding to cover the expenses or not.
+You can’t just file a claim after a car accident and expect to receive money in an instant.
+Your insurance provider will evaluate the incident thoroughly before deciding whether to cover the expenses or not and how much to cover.

 If you got your car insurance claim denied, don’t freak out just yet.
 There’s probably a good reason why it was rejected in the first place.

-9 Reasons Why Car Owners Get Their Car Insurance Claim Denied
+9 Reasons Why a Car Insurance Claim is Denied

-Your claim will obviously get denied if you still have unpaid premiums.
+Your claim will definitely get denied if you still have unpaid premiums.
 This is why insurance providers recommend paying your car insurance in full.

 You’d think you’re saving money by choosing a 90-day or monthly payment plan, but that’s not the case.
 Accidents tend to happen sporadically.
 They're so random that they can happen during the first few days of your payment plan.